What are the most important things to know about emtricitabine?

 - Store emtricitabine capsules at room temperature, 68°F to 77°F (20°C to 25°C).

 - Store emtricitabine oral solution in a refrigerator, between 36°F and 46°F (2°C to 8°C).
-You may also store at room temperature, 68°F to 77°F (20°C to 25°C), for up to 3 months.
-If you may also store emtricitabine oral solution at room temperature, throw away any unused solution after 3 months.
+You may also store the oral solution at room temperature, 68°F to 77°F (20°C to 25°C), for up to 3 months.
+If you store emtricitabine oral solution at room temperature, throw away any unused solution after 3 months.

 - Do not freeze emtricitabine oral solution.

 - Keep emtricitabine in the container that it came in and keep the container tightly closed.

 - Do not use emtricitabine if the original seal over the container opening is broken or missing.

 - Throw away emtricitabine that is no longer needed or expired (out of date).
 Follow FDA guidelines on how to safely dispose of unused medicine.